 The Fostoria American Beer Mug is an intriguing piece.
 It was first introduced around 1933 and was produced for about a decade.
 It then disappeared off the assembly line for about thirty years.
 Later (around 1974), it was re-introduced as a “Tankard” and was kept in the production line through 1982.
 Therefore, this piece could be called a Beer Mug, or a Tankard, depending on when it was produced.

 Two important distinctions should be made regarding the Beer Mug and/or Tankard.
-When it was first introduced in the 1930’s, the bottom of the Beer Mug had a plain bottom.
-In other words, the bottom of the glass was clear, void of any design.
+When it was first introduced, the bottom of the Beer Mug had a plain bottom.
+The bottom of the glass was clear, void of any design.
 However, when this piece was reintroduced in 1974 as a Tankard, the mould was reworked.
-While the size and holding capacity remained unchanged, the bottom of the Tankard now displayed a rayed design on its bottom.
+While the size and holding capacity remained unchanged, the Tankard now displayed a rayed design on its bottom.

-If you are interested in learning about the current availability and/or purchasing this piece, please click the following sponsored link for available Beer Mugs on eBay.
+If you are interested in learning more about the current availability of this piece, please click the following sponsored link for available Beer Mugs on eBay.